Tuition and Billing

 The Gebbink Piano Studio participates in a number of events that allow students to receive critique or to compete for opportunities to advance and play in special performance.
 These opportunities may include, PAMTA -Achievements in Music (AIM), Monster Concert, Sonata/Sonatina Competition, Duet Festival, ISMTA - West District Auditions, Masquerade Musicale, Christmas Jamboree.
 Bach Festival Young Artist Concert, and Bradley University High School Competition.

-Forty weeks are scheduled, allowing me with three 'sick days'.
+Forty three weeks are scheduled, allowing me with three 'sick days'.
 There are two group classes each semester.
 These classes include opportunity for solo performance and ensemble playing, activities for strengthening theory and aural skills, and visits with some of the great composers in music history.

 The length of the lesson is 45 minutes weekly.